 But if you want to occasionally give a very small amount and only give the safest natural brands then that could be okay.

-Of course you don't have to offer peanut butter to your dachshund at all, as there are many other better foods for treats that are not so high in calories and fat.
+Of course you don’t have to offer peanut butter to your dog at all, as there are many other better foods for treats that are not so high in calories and fat.

 It turns out that dogs are not keen on only meat the roasted scent of peanuts in peanut butter.
 This fusion of fats and proteins makes it smell like caramelized meat to dogs.